kontur-courses/fp/TagCloudUI/README.md

     -e, --extension    (Default: png) Image format
     -c, --count        (Default: 40) Words count

-If you are using an unsupported font, or if the font is not installed on the computer, an application is running on the computer, the Microsoft Sans Serif font will be replaced.
+If you are using an unsupported font, or if the font is not installed on your computer, the Microsoft Sans Serif font will be used.
 ```